 Praxis Core review is available.
 MA 111 Mathematics for Teachers I is designed to prepare you for the math portion of the test.
-Khan Academy has a free official course that provides practice and explanations about right/wrong answers.
+The South Carolina Education Association periodically offers webinars.
+Khan Academy has a free official course that provides practice and simple explanations about right/wrong answers.
 The prep book by Kathleen Jasper has a review guide that cost less than \$30 and provides greater details about how to answer questions correctly.
+Dr. Jasper also has a series of YouTube videos about the Praxis Core.